The importance of pollinators in the natural world cannot be overstated.

 Do sunflowers attract bees?
 Yes.
 Not only are they beautiful and fascinating to look at, but they are also flowers that bees love.

-Look for sunflower seeds that will grow in your climate zone.
+Look for sunflower seeds that are suitable for your climate zone.
 They grow well in tropical and subtropical climates.

 12. Cranesbills